SuperOfficeDocs/superoffice-docs/docs/identity-management/federated-auth.md

 so.client: online
 ---

-# Federated authentication
+# Online authentication

+SuperOffice uses OAuth 2.0 / Open ID Connect for online authorization/authentication.

-SuperID is an authentication page that acts as a federation gateway towards the SuperOffice identity provider central-superid, Google, and Microsoft 365.
+SuperID is the authentication page that acts as a federation gateway towards the following identity providers:

+* SuperOffice Central-SuperId
+* Google
+* Microsoft 365

 ## Traditionally